Jxl-s/crimes-api/README.md

 Project for 420-511-VA (Web Services)

+This is a RESTful web API that follows REST principles, implements error handling, validation, filtering, pagination, sorting, content negotiation, logging, identity management, versioning, and more.

 ## Getting Started

 Run the following command the v1 and v2 folders to install the project dependencies.
 Use XAMPP to run the project.